 Have you heard about MTD?
-Government is pushing things hard to make the tax structure Digital which means even your self assessment will work that way out.
-You need to fill and submit your self assessment to your authorities as a small business or a freelancer.
-To avoid errors, and to save time , it’s always best to hire an accountant.
+The government is pushing things hard to make the tax structure Digital which means even your self-assessment will work that way out.
+You need to fill and submit your self-assessment to your authorities as a small business or a freelancer.
+To avoid errors, and to save time, it’s always best to hire an accountant.

 It’s always good to trust and rely on your accountant, but it’s also important that you provide all accurate data and relevant information to your accountant.
 Want to know what all that includes?
 Great!
 Keep scrolling down.

 List of information your accountant needs to know to file Self-Assessment:

 Prepare your paperwork:

 Remember, every document can be important.
 So make sure you compile all documents together that your accountant has asked for or can ask for.
 Recheck with your accountant if anything that you cannot find, inform them about this.
 Your overall profit and loss made by the business during the accounting year has to be given to your Accountant.